marcelo-m7/Menu-System-Docker/services/api/README.md

 API configuration, including database connection details and the secret key, is managed through environment variables (primarily via `docker-compose.yml` and potentially a `.env` file).

 ## API Endpoints
-(Provide more detailed documentation for the API endpoints here.)
+This section provides a brief overview of the API endpoints.
+For more detailed information, refer to the code within the `app/routes.py` file.

+**Base URL:** The API is typically accessed at `/api`.

+**Authentication:** Authentication is handled using session cookies after a successful login.
+Admin endpoints require a user with the 'admin' role.

 ### Authentication
 - `POST /auth/register`